textpotential/bibliarchic/chapt5.md

     GET https://bibles.org/v2/verses/eng-ESV:2Cor.3.6.js?include_marginalia=true

 This API based verse request interface is essentially the same as a verse picker browse function in a web browser, where a user would select a version, book, chapter and verse from a list and select the option to display footnotes.
-The passage selection mechanism of the Bible App we explored earlier could use the graphical user interface of the mobile app to construct this very kind of API request to send to a server and return the results, formatted for reading on a screen, to a user.
 The BibleSearch web interface does just this, taking the user input from the version and chapter selections at the top of the page and constructing an API request much like we have seen above.[^46] Here we see BibleSearch itself building layers of interface upon the interface of DBL.
 The BibleSearch web bible interface is a user of the BiblSearch API, which is a user of DBL bible interface.
 Bible interfaces in this emerging technological landscape continue to challenge any stark boundaries between user and interface as interfaces become users and users construct new interfaces on the fly.